 Epcot International Food & Wine Festival

-The Epcot Food & Wine Fest is definitely the most popular of the four Epcot festivals.
+The Epcot International Food & Wine Fest is definitely the most popular of the four Epcot festivals.

-Epcot’s most popular festival takes place from late summer through the middle of November every year.
-Dates haven’t be announced yet for 2020.
+Food & Wine takes place from late summer through the middle of November every year.

 Weekend crowds (and unfortunately some drunkenness) are the first thing to expect at Food & Wine.
 Locals flock to the festival so I highly suggest avoiding Epcot on Friday through Sunday this time of year.